miquelmiro3/MyZork/README.md

 * south ( s )
 * east ( e )

-Commands, as rthe directions you can use the full name or only the first letter:
+Commands, as the directions you can use the full name or only the first letter:
 * ( h ) help -> to get information on all possible commands
 * ( q ) quit -> to exit the game
 * ( l ) look -> to look the room